 Boat building schools provide students with the knowledge they need to build and repair various types of watercraft.
 Naval architecture and marine engineering programs, offered at the bachelor's and master's levels, go into greater depth in their education about marine craft than do programs at the diploma level.
 Considerations when deciding upon a boat building school include:

-Technical and vocational schools and colleges that offer internships, capstone design projects, faculty-guided research opportunities and work-study programs give students a chance to learn additional skills and meet experienced instructors and professionals in the industry.
+- Schools and colleges that offer internships, capstone design projects, faculty-guided research opportunities and work-study programs give students a chance to learn additional skills.

 Boat Building Program Overviews